 In the eye care world though, the term has another meaning.
 To eye doctors, floaters are small pieces of debris inside of the eye that affect a patient’s field of vision.
 Most floaters are benign and are present at birth, however new onset floaters need to be evaluated by an eye care professional.
 It is important to know the difference.

 Normal floaters are small pieces of protein material that “float” within the eye’s vitreous, the jelly-like material that fills the inside of the eye.
 When you “see” the floater it is actually the shadow the debris casts on the retina, similar to a shadow seen on a screen when a particle of dust moves in front of a projector.
 These floaters are remnants of blood vessels that were used to develop the eye when in the womb.
-Though normal floaters are annoying, they are common.
+Though normal, they are annoying but common.
 They are also generally not serious and rarely require intervention.

 The spots caused by eye floaters are most easily seen against a bright uniform background such as a white wall or cloudless blue sky; they are often best seen in your periphery vision.
 When you try to look directly at a floater, it will quickly move out of your field of vision.